-There are a number of forms that need to be filled out at and after your defense (see the Graduate Student Forms and Docs page for these forms).
+There are a number of forms that need to be filled out at and after your defense (see the Forms & Resources page).
 In addition, with the approval of your advisor, your thesis should be submitted to your committee at least 10 days prior to your scheduled defense date.
-You are also required to advertise the final defense.
-See the Graduate Handbook for further details.
+You are also required to advertise the final defense (see instructions on the Forms & Resources page)

 When should I defend my M.A. thesis?